 Halloween started out as a sombre occasion.
 People feared the return of spirits and took the necessary precautions.
 Now it’s a tacky free-for-all.

-What would you put on your altar for them?
+Do you celebrate the Day of the Dead?
 Leave a comment and let me know!

 Brandes, Stanley (2006), Skulls to the Living, Bread to the Dead: The Day of the Dead in Mexico and Beyond, Oxford: Blackwell.